dvo/cv/README.md

 You will then see your CV.
 You can then copy the link and send it to an employer.

 NOTE: No data is actually stored.
 Instead, the CV data is appended to the link itself.

+TO DO

+Add more save options (RTF, PDF, DOC and more)
+Add templates/themes for user to choose